 In 1999, the Western Sarpy Drainage District merged with the District, with the NRD taking over operation and maintenance of the project.
-The District is the sponsor of a Corps of Engineers Western Sarpy Clear Creek Flood Reduction Project with the Lower Platte North NRD and the Lower Platte South NRD to accomplish major renovation and improvement of the Western Sarpy and Clear Creek levees, which began in 2008, and will extend through 2014.
+The District was the sponsor of the Corps of Engineers Western Sarpy Clear Creek Flood Reduction Project with the Lower Platte North NRD and the Lower Platte South NRD to accomplish major renovation and improvement of the Western Sarpy and Clear Creek levees, which began in 2008, and extended through 2017.
 The project has received over \$13 million in ARRA (American Recovery and Reinvestment Act) Stimulus funds for construction.
-The Western Sarpy Levee portion of the project was completed in 2012.
+The Western Sarpy Levee portion of the project was completed in 2012 and the Clear Creek Levee portion of the project was completed in 2017.

-Upon completion of the levee renovation project, the District will operate and maintain the project into the future.
+The District will operate and maintain the project into the future.